tanwistha/cs383_fall26/README.md

 - **Course Pre-requisites:**  CS 172, MATH 132 or CS 230
 - **Final Presentation:** December 16, 1:00 PM - 4:00 PM

+## Setup

+We will use Python as the language to implement class assignments and projects.
+You can use your preferred choice of IDE but make sure Python 3.9 or above is installed in your system.

+I believe we should be ok using the basic Python, however, if there are packages you feel you will need then it better to create a virtual environment in Python and have those packages installed in the virtual environment.
+Here is a good [howto](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) document.
+Also take a look [here](https://docs.python.org/3/tutorial/venv.html)

 ## Getting Help
 You are welcome to choose one of the following options to get help:
 - **Instructor's Office hours:** 10:00 AM - 11:00 AM MWF, Olin 230 (please email to schedule a different time on M/W/F around class meeting times, if the office hrs do not work for you).
 Put **CS383** in subject line to help me filter out your emails.